Paweł Baraszkiewicz

 Paweł Baraszkiewicz (born May 20, 1977, in Działdowo) is a Polish sprint canoeist who has competed since the mid-1990s.
 He has been world champion four times in the Canadian canoe C-2 event with partner Daniel Jędraszko.

-Baraszkiewicz debuted at the 1996 Summer Olympics in Atlanta, but was eliminated in the first semifinal of the C-2 500 m event.
+Baraszkiewicz debuted at the 1996 Summer Olympics in Atlanta, where, paired with Marcin Kobierski, he was eliminated in the first semifinal of the C-2 500 m event.

 They also won a silver medal at the 2000 Summer Olympics in Sydney in the C-2 500 m event.
 That same year Baraskiewicz also won two C-2 gold medals at the European championships (in the 500 m with Jedrasko and also in the 1000 m with Michał Gajownik).

 At the 2004 Summer Olympics in Athens, Baraszkiewicz and Jedrasko disappointingly failed to win a medal.
 Baraszkiewicz publicly voiced his suspicion that some of their rivals were guilty of doping.

 In 2005 Baraszkiewicz switched to the individual C-1 event, winning silver at the 2005 ICF Canoe Sprint World Championships over 500 m.

 2006 proved a frustrating season, with three fourth-place finishes in major C-1 finals (European 200 m & 500 m and World Championship 500 m).
 He did however pick up a world championship silver medal with Poland's four-man C-4 500 m crew.
 At the end of the season he again became Polish national C-1 champion over all three race distances.